nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/ShikangJin.md

 #### **What blockers I have**
  - Wait for the 3D version of game and combine it.
  - Need to make Ad Vedio for the game.

+#### XP Core Value (Communication)
+ - Our group met and conformed current progress of each member.
+ - We communicated and set some rules to the game.